misaki-eymard/custom-spine-scripts/README.md

 # Script Details

 You are welcome to modify the script to meet your needs.
 We have written comments in the script to describe everything it does and more details can also be found below.
+(The following explanation is based on `spine-export.sh` because it is more readable.)

 ## Find .spine projects
 In this script, the following code generates a temporary file and stores the path in “tmp_file”: